docker/docs/content/engine/swarm/swarm-tutorial/drain-node.md

 ---
 description: Drain nodes on the swarm
-keywords: tutorial, cluster management, swarm, service, drain
+keywords: tutorial, cluster management, swarm, service, drain, get started
 title: Drain a node on the swarm
 notoc: true
 ---

-In earlier steps of the tutorial, all the nodes have been running with `ACTIVE` availability.
-The swarm manager can assign tasks to any `ACTIVE` node, so up to now all nodes have been available to receive tasks.
+In earlier steps of the tutorial, all the nodes have been running with `Active` availability.
+The swarm manager can assign tasks to any `Active` node, so up to now all nodes have been available to receive tasks.

-Sometimes, such as planned maintenance times, you need to set a node to `DRAIN` availability. `DRAIN` availability  prevents a node from receiving new tasks from the swarm manager.
-It also means the manager stops tasks running on the node and launches replica tasks on a node with `ACTIVE` availability.
+Sometimes, such as planned maintenance times, you need to set a node to `Drain` availability. `Drain` availability  prevents a node from receiving new tasks from the swarm manager.
+It also means the manager stops tasks running on the node and launches replica tasks on a node with `Active` availability.

 > **Important**:
 >
-> Setting a node to `DRAIN` does not remove standalone containers from that node,
+> Setting a node to `Drain` does not remove standalone containers from that node,
 > such as those created with `docker run`, `docker compose up`, or the Docker Engine
 > API.
-A node's status, including `DRAIN`, only affects the node's ability to schedule
+A node's status, including `Drain`, only affects the node's ability to schedule
 > swarm service workloads.
 { .important }